travelandco/travelandco.github.io/_trips/2025-12-20-lisin-bitovnja.md

 ### The four legged guide (Version 2.0)

-It seems to be becoming a tradition that we must be championed by the local wildlife.
+It seems to be becoming a tradition that we must be chaperoned by the local wildlife.
 Previously, we had a Labrador on our way to Skakavac.
 This time, our guide was a chunky, fluffy cat with a collar and a thick winter coat.

 ![Mr. Meow-gi](/assets/images/trips/lisin/lisin-cat.jpg)